-Women going through the menopause can experience stiff, aching joints, and joint pain.
+Women going through menopause can experience stiff, aching joints, and joint pain.
 This mostly tends to affect the knees and hips, but can also affect the shoulders, neck, elbows, hands and fingers.

 Oestrogen regulates fluid levels in the body, helping to reduce inflammation and lubricating joint tissues (like cartilage, tendons and ligaments).

-When oestrogen levels naturally drop during the menopause, this can increase inflammation and affect the flexibility and lubrication of joint tissues, causing stiffness and discomfort.
+When oestrogen levels naturally drop during menopause, this can increase inflammation and affect the flexibility and lubrication of joint tissues, causing stiffness and discomfort.

 Taking an HRT like Kliovance can help to alleviate joint pain and discomfort; the hormone replacements in the tablets replenish your oestrogen deficiency, reducing inflammation in the joint tissues.
 Many women have found that Kliovance and similar HRT treatments have dramatically improved joint pain and stiffness.

-Kliovance is a continuous combined type of hormone replacement therapy (HRT) used to treat menopausal symptoms in women who have already reached the menopause.
+Kliovance is a continuous combined type of hormone replacement therapy (HRT) used to treat menopausal symptoms in women who have already reached menopause.